inimaz/keepon/README.md

 Commands:
-  show                                                                 Show all tasks check <id>                                                           Check/uncheck task clear                                                                Clear all completed tasks create <title> [description] [urgency] [importance] [estimatedTime]  Create a new task
+  show                                                                 Show all tasks block <id>                                                           Set the status of a task to blocked check <id>                                                           Check/uncheck task clear                                                                Clear all completed tasks create <title> [description] [urgency] [importance] [estimatedTime]  Create a new task